phlippieb/phlippieb.github.io/_drafts/winning.md

 ---

-# The Way of Gitting Gud
+# The Way of Git Gud

 The first strategy is the most obvious, but it's worth talking about anyway.
 Not a reference to the version control system, the Way of ["Git Gud"](https://knowyourmeme.com/memes/git-gud) is taken from online gaming.